dortania/OpenCore-Install-Guide/config-HEDT/ivy-bridge-e.md

 * **AppleXcpmExtraMsrs**: YES
   * Disables multiple MSR access needed for unsupported CPUs like Pentiums and many Xeons.
 Required for Broadwell-E and lower
 * **CustomSMBIOSGuid**: NO
-  * Performs GUID patching for UpdateSMBIOSMode Custom mode.
+  * Performs GUID patching for UpdateSMBIOSMode set to `Custom`.
 Usually relevant for Dell laptops
   * Enabling this quirk with UpdateSMBIOSMode Custom mode can also disable SMBIOS injection into "non-Apple" OSes however we do not endorse this method as it breaks Bootcamp compatibility.
 Use at your own risk
 * **DisableIoMapper**: YES
   * Needed to get around VT-D if either unable to disable in BIOS or needed for other operating systems, much better alternative to `dart=0` as SIP can stay on in Catalina
 * **DisableLinkeditJettison**: YES
-  * Allows Lilu and others to have stable performance in macOS 11, Big Sur without the keepsyms=1 quirk
+  * Allows Lilu and others to have more reliable performance without `keepsyms=1`
 * **DisableRtcChecksum**: NO
   * Prevents AppleRTC from writing to primary checksum (0x58-0x59), required for users who either receive BIOS reset or are sent into Safe mode after reboot/shutdown
 * **ExtendBTFeatureFlags** NO